• Jul 17, 2025

 How to Reach the Golden Temple

-The Golden Temple is situated in the heart of Amritsar, and it is very easy to reach as the city is well-connected by various modes of transportation.
+The Golden Temple is situated in the heart of Amritsar and is very easy to reach, as the city is well connected by various modes of transportation.
 So, you can reach Amritsar:

 See also: 10 Famous Temples in Madhya Pradesh